Philippine labor migration policy: Government policies

-Regulatory Impact Analysis on the Philippine Labor Migration Policies
+Regulatory impact analysis

 According to Aniceto C. Orbeta Jr. and Michael R.M.
 Abrigo, on their research Managing International Labor Migration: The Philippine Experience, however the Philippines is seen as the global model in managing international labor migration, the Philippine Migration Management Infrastructure has inefficiencies that needed to be restructured or highlighted.
 This includes the inefficiency of the migration policies to resolve illegal recruitment cases, professionalization of the Household Service Worker Sector or the HSW has been unknown to migrant workers, minimum wage provision has been violated by the stipulation of a lower minimum wage, and issues regarding the no-placement fee provision.
 Cost of deployment for workers has been greatly affected by the inclusion of Language and Culture and Stress Management trainings.

-Current Landscape
+Current situation

-Labor Export Policy as Part of the Philippine Development Plan 2011-2016
+Labor export policy under the Philippine Development Plan 2011-2016

 The Labor Export Policy (LEP) of the Philippines aims to protect and support its migrant workers.
 For a country who chooses to solve its unemployment by making work abroad more convenient for Filipinos, the Philippines has made several processes in order to protect and support its citizens.

 To be able to work abroad, Filipinos must go through a licensed recruiter or a government agency or have their contracts approved by the Philippine Overseas Employment Administration (POEA).

 In order to protect its migrants, the Philippines has made private recruiters pass through certain government standards.
 In order to be a licensed recruitment agency, it must be Filiipino-owned, meet capitalization and bonding requirement as well as not charging the worker more than one month's salary as a placement fee.

 To be able to provide quality labor to other countries and support to Filipinos, the Philippine government provides a number of subsidized benefits such as pre-migration training on social and work conditions abroad, life insurance and pension plans, medical insurance and tuition assistance for the migrant and his or her family, and eligibility for pre-departure and emergency loans.
 Registration for these benefits, which are administered by the Overseas Workers Welfare Administration (OWWA) is compulsory.
 This is paid for by the agency from the direct wages of the migrant or directly from the migrant himself/herself.

 In the case of the Philippine Development Plan (PDP) 2011–2016, Overseas Filipino Workers (OFWs) are to be required to apply for all social security schemes of the government Asset Reform. e.g. SSS, PhilHealth.

-Procedures and Qualifications in Becoming an OFW
+Procedures and qualifications for workers

 For those who are going through certain agencies for employment abroad, the following are the documents for submission to the Philippine Overseas Employment Administration (POEA).